jaicab/jaicab.github.io/about.md

 I save time and power up CSS and JavaScript by using **Sass** and sometimes **CoffeScript**.
 I can't stop coding till everything is an object with perfect, proportional margins and ratios and also the lightest possible.
 I'm driven by the **80/20 rule**, which says that 80% of the design can be accomplished by 20% of the code.

 That means **no CSS frameworks**!
-They add up wheight, unwanted styles and dependecies which take tons of wasted time to fix.
+They add up weight, unwanted styles and dependecies which take tons of wasted time to remove.
 I believe that what makes a good front-end is not getting good results with frameworks but getting even better ones without them.

 ###MVC frameworks
 > "MVC.
 Maybe Viewable Content." - Scott Jehl